-- · Copying files and data - Only files that have been provided directly from Anritsu or generated using Anritsu equipment should be copied to the instrument. - All other required files should be transferred by means of USB or CompactFlash media after undergoing a thorough virus check. - Adding software - Do not download or install software that has not been specifically recommended or licensed by Anritsu. - · Network connections - Ensure that the network has sufficient anti-virus security protection in place. - Protection against malware (intentionally harmful software) and virus.

-This equipment runs on Windows Operating System.
+- · Copying files and data - Only files that have been provided directly from Anritsu or generated using Anritsu equipment should be copied to the instrument. - All other required files should be transferred by means of USB flash drive or CompactFlash media after undergoing a thorough virus check. - · Adding software - Do not download or install software that has not been specifically recommended or licensed by Anritsu. - Network connections - Ensure that the network has sufficient anti-virus security protection in place. - Protection against malware (malicious software such as viruses). - This equipment runs on Windows Operating System.

-To connect This equipment to network, the following is advised.
+To connect this equipment to network, the following is advised.

-- · Activate Firewall.
+- Activate Firewall.

-- · Install important updates of Windows.
+- Install important updates of Windows.

 - Use antivirus software.